Bruce Baumgartner

 Bruce Robert Baumgartner (born November 2, 1960) is an American former freestyle wrestler.
 He is the current assistant vice president for university advancement and former athletic director at the Edinboro University of Pennsylvania near Erie, Pennsylvania and current President of USA Wrestling.

 Baumgartner is among the best American wrestlers of all time; his five World/Olympic titles place him behind only Jordan Burroughs, John Smith, and Adeline Gray.
 Between 1983 and 1996, Baumgartner won 13 World or Olympic medals, the most World and Olympic medals among American wrestlers.
+His 13 medals at the world level are tied for the most in men’s wrestling history, alongside Russian wrestler Aleksandr Karelin.